phpb-com/dosid/README.md

 const id = env.DOSID_COUNTER.idFromName(JSON.stringify(doName))
 ```

-While sub-shard/tail is generated from the crypto-random number in the [DO class](src/idgenerator.ts):
+While sub-shard/tail is generated from the crypto-random number in the [DO class](src/idgenerator.ts).
+This is done to diversify generated IDs and make them less predictable.

 ```typescript
 // Generate random id tail that will be used to store the counter value,